 How much do courtside seats cost at NBA arenas?

-The courtside experience separates NBA from other leagues
+The courtside experience separates the NBA from other leagues

 We’ve seen Spike Lee yapping at opponents in Madison Square Garden for ages.
-This year LeBron James had some one kicked out of a game for jawing at him and the Lakers too much.
-Chris Paul was involved in a verbal altercation when a young fan in Dallas who apparently was bothering the Suns’ point guards family.
+Just this past season, we saw LeBron James requesting that a fan be removed from the arena for what he saw as excessive chatter.
+There was also Chris Paul who got involved in a verbal altercation with a young fan in Dallas who apparently was bothering the then Suns point guard’s family.

 Expect to pay four figures for courtside seats

 Most of the time the fans who pay that money to sit on the first row and watch their favorite players in the league on display before their eyes are well behaved, because court side tickets aren’t cheap.
 They can run anywhere from a few hundred dollars to six figures depending on the game.

 How much you pay for a seat right on the hardwood depends on who you are watching, where you are watching and how good the team is.
 The Dallas Mavericks, for example, used to have the cheapest court side seats in the league because they had been in a terrible spell of missing the playoffs season after season.
 That all changed when Luka Doncic came to town, and the ticket prices soared from $200 in 2018 all the way up to $8,000 for the most expensive seat at American Airlines Center last year according to TicketSmarter.
 The Atlanta Hawks are in the bottom half of the table when it comes to cheapest courtside tickets.
 They can go anywhere from two to three hundred dollars all the way up to $600 for a primetime match up against a big team.